 How Do I Prepare?

-A pregnancy termination can be quite daunting for many women.
+A pregnancy termination can be pretty daunting for many women.
 Being the case, I recommend weighing up your options and talking it over with someone you trust.

 There’s no right or wrong approach to this complex and personal health issue.
 Any caring doctor will respect your point of view.

-After taking the mifepristone tablet, you won’t necessarily be in pain but may feel a bit nauseous and notice some light bleeding.
+After taking the mifepristone tablet, you won’t be in pain but may feel nauseous and notice some light bleeding.

 As the second dosage of tablets containing misoprostol starts to take effect, you may experience any of the following symptoms:

 - Heavier bleeding for up to four hours.

 - Moderate bleeding for up to seven days – similar to a normal period.